Maelstrom8/Mountain-Blade/README.md

 A: This question was like a 5 minute observation, but incase people think they might be making too much dineros..
 No. I feel it'll balance out in the long run, especially with Banner Kings, Royal Armory's admission costs and what not.
 I generally don't care if it seems like too much, though.

 #### Q: Why do you use this mod over that mod?
 Why DON'T you use this or that mod?
 A: Kinda hard to say, but if you must know a little about me: I'm someone who doesn't really care too much about balance and or restriction, I like power fantasy.
 For example, I like big dick troop trees, which is why I picked Warlords Battlefield.
 I don't care too much for lore friendly stuff.
-There is reason why I included the Bannerlord Cheats mod :D

 A: I can't tell you why I don't use mods, and the sort.
 It can be any reason, but I generally want to keep it simple, I've only tested so many mods.